LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ```

 I did the same for the sound system and its resources as well.
-Now most of the game was using the abstractions, except...
+Now most of the game code is using the abstractions, except...

 ### Game Loop

 The original game used Java Executors to spawn a thread that re-evaluated the game every 16ms.
 Under ideal circumstances, that means the game simulates and renders at a stable 60 FPS.
-However, the executors are also not available in TeaVM.
+However, Executors are also not available in TeaVM.

 Rather than throwing interfaces at the problem again, I decided the _loop_ part of "Game Loop" was a platform specific issue.
 This turned out to be a very good call later.
-I moved most of the games initialization code from the `main()`-method to a new `Bootstrap` class in the game project, to be reused by other platforms.
+I moved most of the games initialization code from the `main()`-method to a new `Bootstrap` class in the game project, to be reused by each platform.

 I then refactored the `GameLoop` class to expose a simple `step`-method that would simulate and render _one frame_ of the game.
 All the platform has to do is setup the game loop and canvas, then call `step` repeatedly: